Thomson Broadcast

-Thomson Broadcast is a French company, now operating under Phenixya, that specializes in the deployment and servicing of television and medium-wave radio transmission systems.
+Thomson Broadcast is a French company operating as Phenixya, that specializes in the deployment and servicing of television and medium-wave radio transmission systems.

 History

 Early development

 Thomson Broadcast is a legacy of the former Thomson Group, which first transmitted television programs on July 10, 1937 from the Eiffel Tower.
 Thomson Group led to the creation of two companies in 1995: Thomson-CSF, specializing in defense and Thomson Multimedia (TMM), specializing in electronic consumer goods.
 Thomson Multimedia acquired the DVD manufacturer Technicolor and Grass Valley, a company focusing on cameras and video technology, in 2000 and 2001.
 This reinforced a strategy to produce and sell professional equipment (instead of consumer goods) which was fully implemented in 2005, when Thomson acquired Thales Broadcast & Multimedia.